The Hmong in Laos

 from markets.
 The White Hmong tend to wear less elaborate clothing

-silver jewellery; it signifies wealth and a good life.
-Men, women
+jewellery; it signifies wealth and a good life.
+Men, women and children

-and children wear silver tiers of neck rings, heavy silver chains
+wear silver tiers of neck rings, heavy silver chains with lock-shaped

-with lock-shaped pendants, earrings and pointed rings on every finger.
+pendants, earrings and pointed rings on every finger.
+All the family

-All the family jewellery is brought out at New Year (which normally
+jewellery is brought out at New Year (which normally takes place in

-in Laos Black, White and Striped and they are identifiable
+Black, White and Striped and they are identifiable by their

 Persecution of the Hmong